2026 NFL Draft DL Rankings: Big Board, Tiers & Predictions

 Rayshaun Benny, who recently joined NFL Draft On SI for an exclusive interview, registered 12 tackles for loss as a keynote contributor at Michigan.
 The pass-rushing numbers don't pop off the screen, but he was unlucky to have three sacks taken away from him during his sophomore season due to penalties away from the play.
 Benny is a lanky defensive lineman who plays with terrific length and extension.

 Penn State defensive tackle Zane Durant is an athlete who utilizes first-step quickness to impact the pocket.
-Durant is one to watch at the NFL Combine, if he participates.
+He was excellent at the NFL Combine, showcasing legitimate athleticism.
 Durant previously ran a 4.66 40-yard dash, reaching a max velocity of 21.1 mph, according to Bruce Feldman's Freaks List.